Peer-to-peer lending has no intermediaries…

 If you have funds to spare and wish to earn higher returns than traditional investment options like fixed deposits or debt mutual funds, you may consider this route to park a part of your funds.
 Borrowers too will find this route a little flexible as compared to Banks who prefer to grant personal loans to applicants having higher incomes and/or are employed in large companies.

-It must be noted that peer-to-peer lending is not regulated by authorities like RBI or SEBI.
-However, the P2P platforms minimize the risk for investors by exhaustively verifying the credit-worthiness and eligibility of intending borrowers and displaying the information on the website, so that investors can take an informed decision based on their risk appetite.
+During October 2017, Reserve Bank of India (RBI) mandated that lenders can lend up to a total limit of Rs 10 Lakhs and similarly borrowers can borrow to a mximum extent of Rs 10 Lakhs on peer-to-peer platforms.
+Also P2P platforms on their own minimize the risk for investors by exhaustively verifying the credit-worthiness and eligibility of intending borrowers and displaying the information on the website, so that investors can take an informed decision based on their risk appetite.
 Obviously, the better the credit-worthiness the lower will be the interest rate and vice-versa.

 Lending and borrowing on a peer-to-peer loan platform…